-All posts (most recent first): a mix of latest news, progress, disasters, rants and raves, mileage, power produced… along with other DIY off-grid, sustainable projects that might be of interest.
-To isolate posts on a specific subject (e.g. ‘chain’ or ‘design’ or ‘others’) click that Post Category in the “Categories” menu to your right.
+All posts I’ve made on this site.
+Latest news, progress, disasters, mileage, power produced… plus other sustainable / green projects that might be of interest.
+To isolate posts on a specific subject (e.g. ‘chain’ or ‘design’ or ‘others’) click the relevant word in the menu.

 A lock for your bike can be awkward to carry and use.
 It also adds weight.
 But worst of all is completely forgetting to bring it with you!
 But concerns like this could soon be a thing of the past – if your bike IS the lock!

 True, with an angle grinder or blow torch a thief could still take it (so ‘unstealable’ is little more than a catchy name for the concept).
 But wrecking a bike while stealing it will put off a lot of serious thieves.
 Because considerable repair will be needed before reusing or selling on.
 Which is going to reduce the rate of theft worldwide.

 The PPPM has many advantages over the Turbike.
 Namely: